sharansirius/react_enablement/README.md

 ##### `npm install -g eslint`
 ##### `eslint --init`

-You will be asked some series of questions and I ended up getting this eslint config file
+You will be asked some series of questions and ended up getting eslint config file something like below.
+You can skip reading this section if you know what option you have to choose

 #### How would you like to use ESLint?